Grants

 Grantee Resources

-Kentucky Humanities has supported public humanities projects throughout the Commonwealth since 1972 through the support of the National Endowment for the Humanities (NEH) and private contributions.
+Kentucky Humanities has supported public humanities projects throughout the Commonwealth since 1972, with funding from the National Endowment for the Humanities (NEH) and private contributions.

-Projects which receive funding from Kentucky humanities are designed for the general public, not the classroom, and may include book discussions, conferences, development of curricular materials, exhibits, interpretive programs, lectures, radio and video productions, teacher training, and more.
+Projects funded by Kentucky Humanities are designed for the general public, not the classroom, and may include book discussions, conferences, development of curricular materials, exhibits, interpretive programs, lectures, radio and video productions, teacher training, and more.

-The humanities are the values by which we live, the ideas that organize our thinking, and all of the ways we communicate with each other.
-The humanities include many academic disciplines which are primarily concerned with values, ideas, and language.
-These disciplines include folklore, history, language, linguistics, literature, philosophy, and religious studies, as well as those aspects of the arts (art, dance, music, photography, theatre, and visual studies) and social sciences (anthropology, economics, jurisprudence, medicine, political science, psychology, sociology, psychology, and science) which employ a philosophical or historical approach.
+The humanities are the values by which we live, the ideas that organize our thinking, and the ways we communicate with one another.
+They encompass academic disciplines primarily concerned with values, ideas, and language, including folklore, history, language, linguistics, literature, philosophy, and religious studies, as well as those aspects of the arts (art, dance, music, photography, theatre, and visual studies) and social sciences (anthropology, economics, jurisprudence, medicine, political science, psychology, and sociology) that take a philosophical or historical approach.

 I Was Here Inc.